FAQs & Cautionary Statement

 After completing the review process and evaluating all available options and, following the earlier announced assignment of our credit facility to our existing senior noteholders, the Board concluded that the proposed transaction is the best viable option available for Corus and our stakeholders at this time.

 With this proposed transaction, Corus is seeking to materially reduce our debt.
-If approved, once the transaction closes, we expect to reduce our total debt and other liabilities by over $500 million and reduce annual cash interest by up to $40 million.
-Corus is also seeking to extend maturity dates within the new debt structure.
+If approved, once the transaction closes, we expect to reduce our total third-party debt and other liabilities by more than $500 million, reduce annual cash interest by up to $40 million and extend maturity dates within the new debt structure to at least five years.

 In general terms, it is “business as usual”.